Curiouser and Curiouser: The Importance of Intellectual Curiosity

 If you read a biographical sketch of Charles Dodgson, you will discover his curiosity was abundant, as evidenced by his interest in photography, inventions, and mathematics.
 He created a game that resembles Scrabble, among other things, and developed an algorithm to find the day of the week based on the date.

 But there is considerably more to intellectual curiosity than academic accomplishment or career success.
 Intellectual curiosity enriches our lives in ways that might surprise you.
 One of the most endearing characteristics of children is their natural curiosity.
 Most people lose this trait as they grow older, often because life is just too busy.
 But those who retain the “life is a science project” attitude benefit in a number of ways, not the least of which is well-being.
-Scott Barry Kaufman has written about this very elegantly, and he points out correctly that if you have lost your intellectual curiosity, you can get it back.
-Personality is not fixed, either.
+Scott Barry Kaufman has written about this very elegantly, and he points out correctly that if you have lost your

 Given the acknowledged importance of intellectual curiosity, why don't we do a better job in education building this characteristic among students and encouraging it among teachers?
 I'm not sure what the answer is, but maybe it seems like too much fun.
 Another possibility is that it doesn't fit our current model of accountability testing.
 But that might be changing because of provisions in the recent education legislation, Every Student Succeeds Act.